Why Beauty will Save the World

 However, Dostoevsky’s genius lies in this one idea:

 It’s this same worldly contempt for Beauty that can actually save your life.
-It’s the very struggle and fight for truth, beauty, and goodness that makes your life meaningful, even in a world as miserable as 19th century pre-communist Russia.
+It’s the very struggle for truth, beauty, and goodness that makes your life meaningful, even in a world as miserable as 19th century pre-communist Russia.

 Here then, is the brutal reality of human nature according to Dostoevsky, and the hidden wisdom of The Idiot that can help you live virtuously in the face of evil.